codewars/docs/content/languages/php/phpunit.md

 $this->assertEqualsWithDelta(99999, true, 0.1); // passes
 ```

-Implementing a custom delta assertion based on `assertTrue` may be a safer bet.
+Type-checking the arguments to `assertEqualsWithDelta` before calling it or implementing a custom delta assertion based on `assertTrue` may be a safer bet.

 <!--